shinmohuang/shinmohuang.github.io/_pages/about.md

 His research interests include AI safety, V&V of machine learning systems, Lidar-SLAM, and autonomous vehicles.

 # 📣 News
+- *2023.12*: &nbsp;🎉🎉 Graduated from University of Bristol MSc Robotics with Distinction!
 - *2023.09*: &nbsp;🎉🎉 Just finished my Master's dissertation: Safety Validation of Deep Neural Networks by Formal Analysis.
 Hope it will get a good mark!
 Further research will be conduct soon and hopefully there will be a paper released!

 # 📝 Publications